Le Boullay-Mivoye

 Le Boullay-Mivoye ([lə bulɛ mivwa]) is a commune in the Eure-et-Loir department in northern France.

 Geography

 The village is positioned on flat land along the RN154 between Dreux and Chartres, a little closer to the former than to the latter.

 History

 A standing stone testifies to the existence of human settlement in prehistoric times, and the remains of various farms from the Roman and Gallo-Roman periods have also been found in the vicinity.

-During the Revolution there was across France a resurgence of enthusiasm for the Gallo-Roman period, and Le Boullay-Mivoye was for a time called Le Boullay-Brutus.
+During the French Revolution there was across France a resurgence of enthusiasm for the Gallo-Roman period, and Le Boullay-Mivoye was for a time called Le Boullay-Brutus.